-If you’re like most modern homeowners in Springfield, IL you want your home décor to reflect your unique taste and personality as well as provide a comfortable, relaxing place to spend time with family and friends.
-Although design concepts often seem elusive to those without formal training, there are a few core strategies that can provide any Springfield, IL home with a cohesive, well pulled-together feel and appearance.
+If you’re like most modern homeowners in Petersburg, IL you want your home décor to reflect your unique taste and personality as well as provide a comfortable, relaxing place to spend time with family and friends.
+Although design concepts often seem elusive to those without formal training, there are a few core strategies that can provide any Petersburg, IL home with a cohesive, well pulled-together feel and appearance.
 The following are five essential design elements that should be in every home.

 Layered lighting lets you instantly change the mood of any room to fit the occasion.
 Task lighting is excellent if you’re enjoying a few quiet moments in your living room reading a book, for instance, but you may want a different mood for cozy chats with friends or an evening with the family.

 Main seating areas should look as well as feel comfortable, relaxing, and inviting.
 Most people don’t replace their main furnishings, such as sofas and chairs, more than once every 10 years or so.
 Sticking with classic shapes, fabrics, and designs gives you more leeway when switching up lesser elements such as throw pillows and blankets.

 Although storage isn’t glamourous, it’s a basic component of any living space that can make or break the big picture ambiance of any home.
 Ample, flexible storage options throughout the house keep design efforts from being sabotaged by the presence of too much clutter.